 Vineyards in Manzoni

 You're in the foothills of the Alps and you're ready for a taste journey around Piedmont, Italy.
-Manzoni has great wineries that are worth exploring and is located only 7 minutes away from Barolo.
+Manzoni has great wineries worth exploring and is located only 7 minutes from Barolo.

 Resources for Wine Tasting Tours in Piedmont

 If you're interested in tasting wines made from local grapes, it helps to know where to start.
 Here are some resources for you: There are many options.
-For our trip, we choose 3 vineries for a 3 days trip.
+For our trip, we chose 3 vineries for a 3-day trip.

 These people produce authentic artisanal wines that represent the spirit and soul of this region.
 Here is where you can find out more about these three wineries:

-The first day we went to The Agricola Gian Piero Marrone which has been producing high-quality wines for four generations in the magnificent scenery of the Langhe of Barolo, in La Morra.
+On the first day, we went to The Agricola Gian Piero Marrone, which has been producing high-quality wines for four generations in the magnificent scenery of the Langhe of Barolo in La Morra.

-The second we visit was GD Vajra a family winery, a real Italian slow-food experience!
+The second we visited was GD Vajra, a family winery, a real Italian slow-food experience!
 This is a must.
 The winery is located 3 kilometers from the center of Barolo.

 We suggest you set your GPS to the following address: “Barolo - Piazza della Vite e del Vino,1".To date, reservations and COVID-19 Green Certificate (DL 105/2021) are required to access the cellars.